Creating and Editing Tasks

 - Choose a project segment.
 Project segments help you easily track the stage of each project in the project-view.

 - Add or choose a user to assign the task to.
 If you already invited users to your Teamweek workspace, you can simply choose the appropriate assignee from the dropdown list.
 However, should you not find the person from that list, you can either create a dummy user or insert an email address, the latter of which will automatically invite the user to your workspace.
+You can also assign the task to multiple users if you want to.

 - From and to indicate the dates that you have chosen for your task by clicking on the place on the timeline.
 This is also where you can edit the said dates, making it appear in a different place on your timeline as well.